NightTrek/moondream-mcp/README.md

 ---

 <p align="center">
-Made with ❤️ by the Moondream MCP Server Team
+Made with ❤️ by Nighttrek
 </p>